Meganimation/cryptography-CIS-6370/gui/README.md

 Once logged in, you will be able to see a list of currently stored files, as well as having the ability to upload your own, which will use hybrid encryption scheme via AES and RSA to encrypt your file.
 Each file will then generate its own independent private key via RSA algorithm using the pycryptodome package - You must copy this to your clipboard and save the key.
 Without it you can no longer decrypt the file!

 If you forget the key, your only other option is to delete the file.
-To do this, you can enter the same password you used to log in with.

 I guess a good potential use case of this would be maybe using it as a way to safely store files and share them amongst peers by sharing the private key with them.